Skip to content

 registry-manifest

-Renders standards-compliant catalog, service, schema, form, policy, evidence-offering, and public Notary federation metadata artifacts (DCAT, CPSV-AP, CCCEV, BRegDCAT-AP, SHACL, JSON Schema, OGC Records, ODRL) from a single YAML metadata manifest, so a registry's published surface stays consistent across formats.
+Renders standards-shaped catalog, service, schema, form, policy, evidence-offering, public Notary federation, OGC Records, and embedded SKOS-shaped codelist metadata from a single YAML metadata manifest, so a registry's published surface stays consistent across formats.

 Owns